 Any absence other than those described above as "excused absences" are considered unexcused.
-For CCTR/EHS fee-paying families, fees are charged for all unexcused absences.
+For CCTR/EHS, families are still responsible for family fees regardless of attendance.

 Birthdays

 Birthday invitations are to be mailed unless the entire class is being invited.
 This is simply to avoid hurt feelings that can occur at this young age.
 If you need an address, please leave a note for that parent in their child's cubby, asking them to provide this information for you.
 Children may not bring birthday treats to share in class.